adlnet-archive/xapiwrapper-node/README.md

 Get activity state from the LRS
 Parameters:
 * `activityid` - the id of the Activity this state is about
-* `agent` - the agent this Activity state is related to
+* `agent` - the Agent this Activity state is related to
 * `stateid` - (optional - if not included, the response will be a list of stateids associated with the activity and agent) the id you want associated with this state